grea09/color/article/article.md

 ## Negative Refinements and Plan Optimization {#sec:negative}

-The Classical POP algorithm works upon a principle of positive plan refinements.
+Classical POP algorithm works upon a principle of positive plan refinements.
 The two standard flaws (subgoals and threats) are fixed by *adding* steps, causal links, or variable binding constraints to the partial plan.
 Online planning needs to be able to *remove* part of the plan that isn't necessary for the solution.

-Since we assume that the input partial plan that is quite complete, we need to define new flaws to optimize and fix this plan.
-These flaws are called *negative* as their resolvers applies substractive refinements on partial plans.
+Since we assume that the input partial plan is quite complete, we need to define new flaws to optimize and fix this plan.
+These flaws are called *negative* as their resolvers apply substractive refinements on partial plans.

 <div id="def:alternative" class="definition" name="Alternative">
 An alternative is a negative flaw that occurs when it exists a better provider choice for a given link.